laksmiamalia/project-security-features/README.md

 In this repository, we analyze the security features on Banknotes from 115 countries worldwide. <br>

-For interactive Looker Dashboard : :link: [klik here](https://datastudio.google.com/s/g0s27hOuuH4) <br>
+For interactive Looker Dashboard : :link: [click here](https://datastudio.google.com/s/g0s27hOuuH4) <br>

 ### LIST OF COUNTRIES